 As they publish one piece, they start another.

-What is the teacher doing while students are writing?
+What is the teacher doing while students write?

 You’ll conference with students either one-on-one or in small groups.

-During individual meetings, I target the specific writing needs of each student.
+During individual meetings, target the specific writing needs of each student.

 Small group conferences are strategically organized based on all the writers in the group sharing a similar writing need.